 - Use the passenger seat in your motorhome as your desk

-- Turn your bedroom closet into a flip down desk
+- Turn your bedroom closet into a flip-down desk for RV life

 - Use a folding chair that stores away easily